 1. An official personnel file for each bargaining unit member shall be maintained in the offices of the Provost, appropriate dean, and department.
 Each bargaining unit member, or person authorized in writing by the bargaining unit member, shall have the right to inspect that individual's files.
-Other material that may be referenced in the Bullard-Plawecki Employee Right to Know Act which identifies the individual bargaining unit member may be housed in other offices at Central Michigan University.
+Other material that may be referenced in the Bullard-Plawecki Employee Right to Know Act (MCL 423.501 et seq.) which identifies the individual bargaining unit member may be housed in other offices at Central Michigan University.
 (For a list of some of these offices, see Exhibit B.)